python-websockets/websockets/docs/deployment.rst

 You may want to close connections gracefully when shutting down the server, perhaps after executing some cleanup logic.
-There are two ways to achieve this with the object returned by :func:`~server.serve`:
+There are two ways to achieve this with the object returned by :func:`~legacy.server.serve`:

 - using it as a asynchronous context manager, or
 - calling its ``close()`` method, then waiting for its ``wait_closed()``